-Nate lifted his head a little bit.
+Nate lifts his head a little bit.
 "What do you mean, Jack?"

-Jack tilted his head back like he was looking at the stars.
+Jack tilts his head back, looking up at the stars.
 "You know, accidents.
 If I accidentally fall on the lever, without meaning to, does that still wipe out humanity?"

 "Yeah, I'm pretty sure it does, Jack.
-I'd suggest you be careful about that if you start feeling wobbly," said Nate with some amusement.
+I'd suggest you be careful about that if you start feeling wobbly," says Nate with some amusement.

-A little later - "Does it have to be me that pulls the lever?" asked Jack.
+A little later: "Does it have to be me that pulls the lever?" asks Jack.

 "That's the rule, Jack.
-Nobody else can pull it," answered Nate.
+Nobody else can pull it," Nate answers.

-"Wow," said Jack, "Cool."
-Jack leaned back until only his elbows kept him off of the stone and looked up into the sky.
+"Wow," says Jack, "Cool."
+He leans back until only his elbows keep him off the stone and looks up into the sky again.

 "Nate, how long did Samuel live?
-One of his wishes was for health too, right?" asked Jack.
+One of his wishes was for health too, right?" asks Jack.

 "Wow, 167 years.
 That's almost 140 more years I'll live if I live as long.
 Do you know what he died of, Nate?"

-"He died of getting tired of living, Jack," Nate said, sounding somewhat sad.
+"He died of getting tired of living, Jack," Nate mutters, sounding somewhat sad.

-Jack turned his head to look at Nate in the starlight.
+Jack turns his head to look at Nate in the starlight.